Monster-Library/Monster_Gulp_Starter/README.md

 - put all the **Images** in this path `build/images/`
 - open terminal and run `npm install` to install the files you need
 - choose from the **Bellow Codes** the codes you want and paste it in **gulpfile.js**
+- put all the style files in the style folder
 - open terminal and run `gulp` to serve\open the app

 ## Basic